Skip to content ↓

 Please practise saying and writing your spelling words often.
 You can even act them out to help remember the words and spelling rules.

-Miss Daniel's Phonics Group - Bridge to Spelling
+Miss Daniel's Phonics Group - Spelling Units

-Miss Akthar's/Mrs Walsh Phonics Group - Phase 5 Spellings
+Miss Akthar's/Mrs Walsh Phonics Group - Phase 5 Spellings TBC

 Writing Expectations